originalcindy/wax_wisdom/README.md

 - **Data Collection**: Wax Wisdom, as a project, collects personal data during user registration and profile setup.
 This includes:
   - First and Last Name
-  - Contact Information (Phone Number, Email)
+  - Contact Information (Email)

 - **Data Usage**: The information gathered is used solely for educational purposes, including:
   - Managing user profiles.
-  - Facilitating appointment bookings between patients and specialists.
+  - Facilitating workshop bookings between users (candle enthusiasts) and admin.
-  - Sending notifications related to appointments or system updates.

 - **Data Sharing**: As this is a student project, personal data will not be shared with any third parties.
 It will only be used for demonstrating the functionality of the project.
-All information remains confidential and will not be distributed beyond the scope of the HealMate project.
+All information remains confidential and will not be distributed beyond the scope of the Wax Wisdom Project.

 - **Security**: While this project is intended for educational use, I strive to implement best practices for data security using the Django framework’s built-in tools.
-Personal information is securely stored in the database and protected against unauthorized access.
+Personal information is securely stored in the database and protected against unauthorised access.

 - **User Rights**: Users of this platform, as part of this project, have the right to request modifications or deletion of their data.
 For any requests or concerns about personal data usage in this project, please contact the project owner at the provided email address.